Kamlesh-Negi/Learning_React/React Basics/Lec-4/Notes.md

 * React Fibre:
  It is an internal reimplementation of the React reconciliation algorithm, introduced in React version 16.

-    * It's not a separate versionbut rather an update to the core algorithm that allows React to perform better and more efficiently handle complex user interfaces.
+    * It's not a separate version but rather an update to the core algorithm that allows React to perform better and more efficiently handle complex user interfaces.

 ![React Fibre Architecture](React_fibre_architecture.jpg)

 #### Reconciliation Vs Rendering
 * Reconciliation is the process of determining what needs to change in the component tree, while rendering is the subsequent application of those changes to the actual DOM.

-* Reconciliation involves the efficient computation of differences, and Renderinf is the final step where these differences are reflected visually in the user interface.
+* Reconciliation involves the efficient computation of differences, and Rendering is the final step where these differences are reflected visually in the user interface.

 * Both processes work together to ensure that the UI accurately represents the current state of the application.